ipuhakka/Liiga/README.md

 If node and c# compiler have been installed on the machine, both client and the api can be built.

+C# projects Liiga, API and LiigaTest can also be built using Visual Studio.

 **install_and_build.bat** Installs needed dependencies for the client and build both api and client.
 This needs to be used only once.

 **build_api.bat** builds the api.